kiwi0fruit/jats/README.md

 *Note that this description is not affiliated with Talanov's Socionics.*

 There are *at least* three widespread models of conginitive functions: Model A, Model G and MBTI model.

-Model A functions names differ from author to author to the point where both 4-Vulnerable and 6-Activating funcitons can be called *Mobilizing* by different authors.
-Model G that is popular on [reddit.com/r/JungianTypology](https://www.reddit.com/r/JungianTypology) makes the situation even worse as it calles 2-Auxiliary function *5-Demonstrative* and calles 8-Background function *2-Creative*.
-Crazy.
+* Model A functions names differ from author to author to the point where both 4-Vulnerable and 6-Activating funcitons can be called *Mobilizing* by different authors.
+* Model G that is popular on [reddit.com/r/JungianTypology](https://www.reddit.com/r/JungianTypology) makes the situation even worse as it calles 2-Auxiliary function *5-Demonstrative* and calles 8-Background function *2-Creative*.
+* *Auxiliary* function name is also ambiguous as there are still [debates](https://www.reddit.com/r/JungianTypology/comments/fvuo27/model_a_translations_became_ambiguous_because_of/fmo7miq/) which attitude Jung meant for auxiliary function (extraverted or introverted).
+For example Wikipedia article about [cognitive functions](https://en.wikipedia.org/wiki/Jungian_cognitive_functions#Carl_Jung) doesn't specify attitude for Jung's functions model.

-So in my translation of Model A I wanted to fix some possible misunderstandings:
+So in my translation of Model A I wanted to fix possible misunderstandings:

 * I use **1-Dominant** as there is no point to change Jung's term in English.
-* I use **2-Auxiliary** name from MBTI model as it coincides with Model A meaning good enough and is the most widespread name in English community because of the MBTI.
-And *creative* became ambiguous because of the Model G. Though it should be something like **Conscious auxiliary** if we are on Jung terms.
+* I use new **2-Supporting** name. *Creative* became ambiguous because of the Model G. *Auxiliary* is ambiguous because Jung wasn't clear enough.
+This function name should be something like **Conscious auxiliary** if we are to expand Jung terms.
 * **3-Role** and **4-Vulnerable** are the most widespread Model A translations and are not ambiguous.
 * **5-Suggestive** is the most widespread Model A translation and is not ambiguous.
 It's also better than _suggesti_**ble**.
 As _suggest_**ive** better aligns with **Autonomous inferior** as Jung meant this function.
 * **6-Activating** is better than ambiguous *mobilizing* and it is the most widespread in the auto-translated texts.